What is a Jeweler?

 While many jewelers are self-employed, others might work in retail stores, in jewelry repair shops, or in jewelry manufacturing plants.
 Those who work in retail jewelry stores often spend a lot of time interacting with customers, either helping them choose pre-made pieces, or taking orders and instructions for custom pieces.
 Jewelry store employees often earn a commission for each piece of jewelry they sell.

 It is estimated that about 50% of all jewelry artists are self-employed.
-Self-employed jewelry artists are able to set their own work hours.
-In fact, many work from their own homes, where they'll usually have a workshop or studio in which they make jewelry.
+Self-employed jewelry artists are able to set their own work hours and often work from their own homes, where they have a workshop or studio.
 Self-employed jewelry makers often sell their wares at craft fairs and trade shows.
 Many have also started to sell their work online.

-Many artists who make jewelry end up opening jewelry stores of their own.
-While this is a competitive field, those who are able to build a solid reputation in the jewelry trade are often very successful as jewelry merchants.
+Some jewelers open jewelry stores of their own.
+While this is a competitive field, those who are able to build a solid reputation in the jewelry industry are often very successful as jewelry merchants.

 Frequently Asked Questions